Mike Brown (American football executive): Tolerance of off field conduct

 In the mid-to-late 2000s, the Bengals were involved in a series of disciplinary measures with a variety of players.
 In 2005, the Bengals drafted Chris Henry and Odell Thurman, each considered exceptionally talented but possible disciplinary hazards during their college careers.
 The following year, they were among nine Bengals players arrested for various offenses.
 Brown cut several "problem players" in 2008 including Henry and Thurman, but re-signed Henry later that year.
 This came after five arrests of Henry and Brown's statement earlier in the year that Henry's "conduct could no longer be tolerated."
 One fan protested by purchasing an electronic billboard along the Cincinnati interstate reading "CHRIS HENRY AGAIN?
 ARE YOU SERIOUS?"
 Henry died during a domestic dispute on December 17, 2009.
 Commenting on his death, Brown defended his decision to re-sign Henry, noting that "We knew him in a different way than his public persona."
-Posthumously, it was discovered that Chris Henry was suffering from a progressive degenerative brain disease known as chronic traumatic encephalopathy, or CTE.
-According to a West Virginia University research study, the CTE may have contributed to Chris Henry's troubled behavior and, ultimately, his death.
+Posthumously, it was discovered that Henry was suffering from a progressive degenerative brain disease known as chronic traumatic encephalopathy, or CTE.
+According to a West Virginia University research study, the CTE may have contributed to Henry's troubled behavior and, ultimately, his death.

 Later in 2008, the Bengals signed running back Cedric Benson, whom the Chicago Bears had waived, in part, due to his off-field activities.
 In 2009, the team added Larry Johnson to provide depth for the position after the Kansas City Chiefs released him for "detrimental conduct."
 Johnson had also experienced recent legal difficulties.
 Benson was among 2009's leading NFL rushers, while Johnson saw limited action.